paxosglobal/paxos-token-contracts/README.md

 ### Asset Protection Role

-Paxos Trust Company is regulated by the New York Department of Financial Services (NYDFS).
-As required by the regulator, Paxos must have a role for asset protection to freeze or seize the assets of a criminal party when required to do so by law, including by court order or other legal process.

 The `ASSET_PROTECTION_ROLE` can freeze and unfreeze the token balance of any address on chain.
 It can also wipe the balance of an address after it is frozen to allow the appropriate authorities to seize the backing assets.